nrb4824/DeepLabCut/docs/Overviewof3D.md

 - **Note** that to correctly pair the videos, the file names otherwise need to be the same!
 - If helpful, [here is the software we use to record videos](https://github.com/AdaptiveMotorControlLab/Camera_Control).
-- **Note** that the videos do not need to be the same pixel size, but be sure they are similar in size to the calibration images (and they must be the same cameras used for calibration).

  (**CRITICAL!**) You must also edit the **3D project config.yaml** file to denote which DeepLabCut projects have the information for the 2D views.